webermael/Informatikprojekt/README.md

 - **Shock wave**
 [STOMP];
 jupms in the air and crashes down, causing a (round) shock wave
+- **Comet**
+[Comet...];
+small wimsy enemy but can summon a comet to strike down at the players position
+- **Donner**
+[knockout];
+appears only with other enemies, creates a sonic boom, which will stun the player for a short time and deals very little damage?
+- **Blitzen**
+[zap];
+spawns in groups of 3 to 4, decently low health each but high speed and no contact damage, all gather around the player, they then create a lightning between two of them which deals damage

 [add more enemies, explain in more detail ...]

 ### Game mechanics
 #### Dungeon generation
+#### Criteria for beating a dungeon
 #### Naming system
 #### Bosses / Goal / Menu ...
 [complete ...]